DonutEspresso/generator-npm/README.md

 $ npm install -g yo
 ```

-Then clone the module into your global node_modules directory, then use it with
+Clone this repo into your global node_modules directory, run `npm install` in
-yeoman:
+the cloned repo, then use it with yeoman:

 ```sh
 $ yo npm